wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 --enable-https-redirection
 ```

 #### 2.4.10.
-Letâ€™s Encrypt configuration
+Let¡¯s Encrypt configuration {#}

-Here is an example of the required configuration for Letâ€™s Encrypt support:
+Here is an example of the required configuration for Let¡¯s Encrypt support:

 ```
 listen: 0.0.0.0:443